About the Department

 The North Colonie World Languages Department offers five years of study in four modern languages, French, German, Russian, and Spanish.
 The program also offers three levels of study in Latin.

-Foreign Language at the Elementary School Level
+World Language at the Middle School Level

-Foreign Language at the High School Level
+World Language at the High School Level

-The North Colonie Foreign Language Department offers two years of post-Regents language study in French, German, Russian, and Spanish and one year of post-Regents study in Latin through the University in the High School Program.
+The North Colonie World Languages Department offers two years of post-Regents language study in French, German, Russian, and Spanish and one year of post-Regents study in Latin through the University in the High School Program.
 Students in levels 4 and 5 have an opportunity to earn up to 10 college credits in modern languages and students in Latin 3 have an opportunity to receive 4 college credits in Latin.
 In addition, students of French and Spanish can enroll in the AP French and AP Spanish courses.